hackermuffin/docker-minecraft-server/README.md

 # minecraft-docker-server

+** THIS REPO IS NOT MAINTAINTED, AND DOES NOT COVER LOG4J PATCHES **

 This repo contains the build files for a series of vanilla and modded Minecraft servers setup to run in docker containers.

 ## Current (supported) tag options